Commission-on-POST/lp-support-chat-basic-frontend_alpha/training-data/edi.md

 - PASS Help Desk Phone: [(916) 227-4357](tel:+19162274357) (Phone E164: +19162274357) or [(877) 275-5872](tel:+18772755872) (Phone E164: +18772755872),
 - PASS Help Desk Email: [PassHelp@post.ca.gov](mailto:passhelp@post.ca.gov)
+### My name has changed and needs to be updated.
+What should I do?
+**Answer:** For name corrections or changes, email [EDI@post.ca.gov](mailto:edi@post.ca.gov).
+They will advise what documentation is required, process the change, and notify you when completed.